val9299/mlops-zoomcamp/02-experiment-tracking_mlflow/README.md

-# Experiment Tracking & Model Registry with MLflow (02-homework)
+# Experiment Tracking & Model Registry with MLflow (homework 2)
 ## Folders and files
 - ```02-homework_instructions.md``` - instructions by DTC + answered questions
 - ```README.md``` - instructions on how to run the code